karanjakhar/karanjakhar/README.md

 Full Stack Developer || Computer Vision
 ---------------------------------------

 I have been working on Computer Vision applications for 3 years.
-I learned full stack development by building Computer vision applications backend and frontend.
+I learned full-stack development by building Computer vision applications backend and frontend.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [https://karanjakhar.com](https://karanjakhar.com)
 * ✉️  You can contact me at [karanjakhar49@gmail.com](mailto:karanjakhar49@gmail.com)
 <!-- * 🧠  I'm learning React and FastAPI -->
 * 🤝  I'm open to collaborating on any interesting project.
 Ping me :)
-* ⚡  Got any ideas.
+* ⚡  Got any ideas?
 Let's connect.

 ### Skills